 An American artist who melds sculpture, film, and biology into epic, mythic cycles exploring the body's transformation and constraints.

-Matthew Barney creates worlds.
-A former college football player turned artist, he first gained notice in New York with sculptural performances that used Vaseline and athletic gear to explore physical struggle and biological processes.
-This set the stage for his monumental 'Cremaster Cycle,' a series of five visually dense, non-narrative films created over eight years.
-These works, featuring figures like Harry Houdini and Gary Gilmore, built a self-contained mythology using symbols of anatomy, landscape, and sport.
-Barney's practice is relentlessly interdisciplinary, producing not just films but the sculptures, photographs, and drawings that exist within them.
-His later 'River of Fundament' project extended this method to American history and literature, cementing his status as a creator of total, challenging aesthetic universes.
+Matthew Barney created the 'Cremaster Cycle,' a series of five visually dense, non-narrative films built over eight years.
+A former college football player turned artist, he first gained notice in New York with sculptural performances using Vaseline and athletic gear.
+The 'Cremaster Cycle' featured figures like Harry Houdini and Gary Gilmore, constructing a self-contained mythology of anatomy, landscape, and sport.
+Barney's practice produced not just films but sculptures, photographs, and drawings.
+His later 'River of Fundament' project extended this method to American history and literature.

 1965–1980